About the artist:

 Soviet painter and sculptor, one of the leading representative of the "Nonconformism" art movement.

-Akimov, the future artistic director of the Theatre of the Revolution.
-In 1958, he graduated with a diploma in stage
+mentor was N. Akimov, the future artistic director of the Theatre of the Revolution.

-artistry and technology, but became engrossed by painting when he moved to Moscow the following year.
+he moved to Moscow the following year.

-Russian Museum in St. Petersburg, and the State Tretyakov Gallery in Moscow.
+in St. Petersburg, and the State Tretyakov Gallery in Moscow.

 Tselkov’s style is distinctive and original, his paintings recognizable at first glance.